-This field displays "B-and-B", "Global", or "Multistart" depending on the specialized solver in use.
+This field displays either "BNP", "B-and-B", "Global", or "Multistart", depending on the specialized solver in use.

 LINGO employs a strategy called branch-and-bound to solve models with integer restrictions.
-Branch-and-bound is a systematic method for implicitly enumerating all possible combinations of the integer variables.
+Branchand-bound is a systematic method for implicitly enumerating all possible combinations of the integer variables.
 Refer to Hillier and Lieberman (1995) for more information on the branch-and-bound algorithm.

-In addition to the branch-and-bound solver, there are two other specialized nonlinear solvers that may be invoked: global solver and multistart solver.
+In addition to the branch-and-bound solver, there are three other specialized solvers that may be invoked, which are: the global solver, the multistart solver, and the BNP Solver.
 Many nonlinear models are non-convex and/or non-smooth.
 For more information see the Chapter 15, On Mathematical Modeling.
 Nonlinear solvers that rely on local search procedures (as does LINGO's default nonlinear solver) will tend to do poorly on these types of models.
 Typically, they will converge to a local, sub-optimal point that may be quite distant from the true, globally optimal point.
 The multistart solver and the global solver are specialized solvers that attempt to find the globally optimal solution to non-convex models.
-You can read more about these solvers in the Nonlinear Solver Tab section.
+You can read more about these solvers in the Nonlinear Solver Tab section in Chapter 5.